 - Do I like this person?
 Do I get along with them or get a good feeling from them?

-Dont forget to call their references.
+Finally, don't forget to call their references.
 While it may feel a bit awkward to call a stranger, it can be invaluable to have an outside opinion on a potential wedding photographer.
-Remember, your photographs will be one of the most lasting aspects of your wedding youll want to make sure you find the right wedding photographer for you.